Boosting the Adversarial Transferability of Surrogate Models with Dark Knowledge: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have achieved substantial success on many computer vision tasks~\cite{krizhevsky2012imagenet}.
+Deep neural networks (DNNs) have achieved substantial success on many computer vision tasks.
 However, they are shown to be vulnerable to adversarial examples.
-Adversarial examples~\cite{szegedy2013intriguing} are carefully crafted data which could fool the DNNs by adding imperceptible noises on legitimate data.
-They \atn{cause} the security problems \atn{in} many applications, such as face recognition and autonomous driving\atn{, etc}.
+Adversarial examples are carefully crafted data which could fool the DNNs by adding imperceptible noise on legitimate data.
+The generation of adversarial examples have been extensively researched in recent years.
+This is primarily due to its potential for preventing the malicious use of DNNs~\cite{shi2021adversarial} and serving as a reliable evaluation criterion for DNN security~\cite{zhao2022towards}, particularly in safety-critical scenarios like face verification.

-The transferability of adversarial examples \atn{has} attracted much attention\atn{.
-It} means that, an adversarial example that fools one DNN model can fool another (\reminder{black-box}) DNN model with a non-trivial probability.
-Consequently, an adversary can train a surrogate model locally (training stage), and then generate adversarial examples to fool the surrogate model (generating stage).
-Finally, the generated adversarial examples can be directly used to attack an unknown \reminder{black-box} victim model (attacking stage).
-This process is called \emph{transfer-based adversarial attack}, illustrated in Fig.~\ref{fig:pipeline}.
-Sometimes the training stage is omitted by using a pretrained model \reminder{as the surrogate}.
+The transferability of adversarial examples has attracted much attention.
+It means that, an adversarial example that fools one DNN model can fool another DNN model with a non-trivial probability.
+Thus, an adversary can train a surrogate model locally (training stage), and then generate adversarial examples to fool the surrogate model (generating stage).
+Finally, the generated adversarial examples can be directly used to attack an unknown black-box victim model (attacking stage).
+This process is called \emph{transfer-based adversarial attack}.